CS CIL Blaj

 Clubul Sportiv CIL Blaj commonly known as CIL Blaj, is a Romanian football club based in Blaj, Alba County, currently playing in the Liga III, the third tier of the Romanian football, following their promotion at the end of the 2023–24 season.

 History

-The football club from Little Rome was founded in 1961 as CIL Blaj, coinciding with the opening of the Combinatul de Industrializare a Lemnului (lit.
-'Wood Industrialization Combine') in the town, which also supported the team.
-The club initially competed in the Mediaș District Championship, the fifth tier of Romanian football, and the second tier of the Brașov Regional Championship at that time.
+The football club from Blaj, a town nicknamed "Little Rome", was founded in 1961 as CIL Blaj, coinciding with the opening of the Combinatul de Industrializare a Lemnului (lit.
+'Wood Industrialization Combine'), which also supported the team.
+The club initially competed in the Mediaș District Championship, then the fifth tier of Romanian football, before playing in the second tier of the Brașov Regional Championship.